 A different kind of school

-Do the kids actually learn if they have the option to play instead?
-Yes.
-And not just ‘fun’ subjects like art and music and cooking; they also engage in science, geography, history, math, and even handwriting worksheets.
-Students earn small rewards for schoolwork, but they’re frequently motivated by the lessons themselves.
+Do students really learn if they have the option to play instead?
+Every child is different, but for most of them, the answer is yes - if they believe they can.
+Students who can see themselves making progress are proud of that progress, and students who feel they are in the driver’s seat are eager to reach their destination.
 Because each student has learning goals aimed specifically at them, students don’t feel that their schoolwork is a waste of time.
 If they start to, it’s up to the teacher to talk to them about it and find better material.

 How do you make all this work?
-Small class sizes, and a lot of teamwork with parents.
+Small class sizes, building rapport with students, and a lot of teamwork with parents.
 With between 4 and 10 kids, our educators have time to figure out where each kid is at, design lessons uniquely for them, and work with them one-on-one, which is how many kids learn best.
-We continually communicate with parents about what each kid is studying and what challenges they’re facing, and many parents drop in to teach guest lessons each week.
+While the initial process of finding work a child is motivated to do may be time-consuming, students who have hit their stride and found materials that work for them often need less individualized lesson planning for some time.
+We also continually communicate with parents about what each kid is studying and what challenges they’re facing, and many parents drop in to teach guest lessons each week.

 But it’s affordable?
 Tuition for full-time students is $1500 a month, with need-based financial aid available which can reduce prices to as little as $400 a month.
-Part-time students pay $10/hour.
+Our aim is to make targeted, personalized instruction available to our Oakland community..

 All images are shared only with permission of both students and parents.